top of page

 Incomplete/inaccurate information

 Ensure that all your income, expenses, and other financial details are accurately and completely reported.
-It is very easy to make a mistake here as many tax returns contains errors.
+It is very easy to make a mistake here as many tax returns contain errors.

 Not claiming all deductions